English words of Greek origin: Usage in neologisms

 So it is really the combining forms of Greek roots and affixes that are borrowed, not the words.
 Neologisms using these elements are coined in all the European languages, and spread to the others freely—including to Modern Greek, where they are considered to be reborrowings.
-Traditionally, these coinages were constructed using only Greek morphemes, e.g., metamathematics, but increasingly, Greek, Latin, and other morphemes are combined.
+Traditionally, these coinages were constructed using only Greek morphemes, e.g., metamathematics, but increasingly, Greek, Latin, and other morphemes are combined, sometimes using the Greek interfix -ο-.
 These hybrid words were formerly considered to be 'barbarisms', such as: